-The home care nurse will change the cap(s) and extension (if applicable) once a week.
-The cap change procedure is a sterile procedure to be done by your home care nurse.
-If the cap(s) becomes dirty, call your home health nurse immediately for a cap change visit.
-Below is the procedure your home care nurse should follow.
+The home care or clinic nurse will change the cap every 7 days when the needle and dressing is changed.
+The cap change procedure is a sterile procedure to be done by your home care or clinic nurse.
+If the cap becomes dirty, call your nurse immediately for a cap change visit.
+Below is the procedure your home care or clinic nurse should follow.

-The cap will be changed by your nurse every 7 days and as needed when dirty
+The cap will be changed by your nurse every 7 days with the needle change and as needed when dirty